fdilke/bewl/notes/for-sussex.md

 - I use the 'cake' pattern to define a trait _Topos_ as a stack of traits adding helper methods on top of _BaseTopos_

-- For example, Bewl can calculate coproducts from the other topos operations.
+- For example, Bewl can calculate coproducts and coequalizers from the other topos operations.
 This is a verbatim transcript of constructions in McLarty/Moerdijk & Maclane from pure math into software.

 - Every dot has a type attached to it.
 So a DOT[T] can be loosely thought of as ranging over values of type T.